Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Theoretical analysis

 \begin{remark} Assumption \ref{balcom} requires that the communities are balanced.
-Assumption \ref{sparse} specifies the link probability matrices.
-In particular, we require that the network sparsity $\rho=o(1)$.
-Assumption \ref{rank} requires the linear growth of the aggregated squared link probability matrices in terms of its minimum eigenvalue, which is trivially satisfied when $B_{l,0}$'s are equal and is also used in \citet{lei2020bias}.
-Assumption \ref{rank} combining with Assumptions \ref{sparse} and \ref{balcom} implies that $\sum_{l=1}^L B_l \Delta^2B_l$ is of full rank, and $Q$ is of rank $K$; see the proof of Corollary \ref{oneshot-corr}.
+Assumption \ref{sparse} specifies the connectivity matrices.
+In particular, we require the network sparsity $\rho=o(1)$.
+Assumption \ref{rank} requires the linear growth of the aggregated squared connectivity matrices in terms of its minimum eigenvalue, which is trivially satisfied when $B_{l,0}$'s are equal and is also used in \citet{lei2020bias}.
+Assumption \ref{rank} combining with Assumptions \ref{sparse} and \ref{balcom} implies that $\sum_{l=1}^L B_l \Delta^2B_l$ is of full rank, and $Q$ is of rank $K$; see the proof of Theorem \ref{sparsecor}.
 Indeed, the full rank requirement could be extended to the rank-deficient case; see \citet{zhang2022randomized} for example.
-Assumption \ref{balb} bounds the maximum deviation of $B_l\Delta ^2B_l$'s from its average by $\mathcal H(n, \rho, L)$.
-For simplicity, we call $\mathcal H$ the measure for the heterogeneity of locally stored networks. \end{remark}
+Definition \ref{balb} measures how far the local average $\sum_{l\in S_i}B_l\Delta ^2B_l/s$'s deviates from their global average $\sum_{l\in [L]} B_l\Delta^2 B_l/L$.
+In what follows, we call $\mathcal H$ the measure for the heterogeneity. \end{remark}

 We first provide the following error decomposition theorem to present the general error bound for the output eigen-space of \texttt{ppDSC}.